driesheylen123/Multi_omics_exploration/data/README.md

 --> 'Usecase_TDA_stad_network_eucl.json'
 is the data that can be imported in the MOBS toolset to explore the use case data based on toplogical analyses.
 Used to create Figure 4 in the short paper

+--> 'corrMatrix_testdata.json'
+is external data that can be imported in the MOBS toolset to explore data based on correlation analyses.
+Additional dataset to allow users to explore MOBS with different data then only the use case data